• Skip to main content

 I recommend decorating with whipped cream and fruit just before serving – ideally, no more than 4 hours before serving.

 Beat the cream until soft peaks form.
 Add the icing sugar and beat again to combine.
-Spoon the cream over the top of the pavlova.
+Spoon the cream – very gently – over the top of the pavlova.
+Smooth out the cream a little (again, very gently because you don't want to cause a collapse at this late stage) (see images 9 and 10).

-TIP: Again, avoid overbeating as cream that is too stiff is harder to spoon onto the pavlova without crushing it.
+TIP: Avoid overbeating as cream that is too stiff is harder to spoon onto the pavlova without crushing it.

 Scoop out passionfruit pulp and cut the rest of the fruit into slices/pieces.
-Arrange over top of cream.
+Arrange over top of cream (see image 11).

 Storage